-Noise, dust, visual disturbance from increased human activity, and exhaust emissions from heavy equipment and helicopters during construction, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), could result in native habitats adjacent to the construction zone being temporarily abandoned by wildlife.
+Noise, dust, visual disturbance from increased human activity, and exhaust emissions from heavy equipment and helicopters during construction could result in native habitats adjacent to the construction zone being temporarily abandoned by wildlife.
 Construction could impact wildlife in adjacent habitats by interfering with breeding or foraging activities, altering movement patterns, or causing animals to temporarily avoid areas adjacent to the construction zone.
 Nocturnally-active wildlife would be affected less by construction than would diurnally active species.